Saniya951/AI_Mate/README.md

 # AI_Mate
-It is AI Assitant App
+It is AI Assitant App made using Flutter